OpenVisualCloud/SVT-HEVC/README.md

 * __Build Instructions__
 	-	Generate the Visual Studio* 2017 project files by following the steps below in a windows command line prompt:
 		-   cd Build\windows
-		-   build.bat
+		-   generate_vs17.bat
 	-   Open "svt-hevc.sln" using Visual Studio* 2017 and build the solution

 * __Binaries Location__